iai-callgrind/iai-callgrind/docs/src/dhat.md

 It is possible to specify additional `Dhat::frames` for example when benchmarking multi-threaded functions.
-Like in callgrind, each thread/subprocess in DHAT is treated as a separate unit and thus requires `frames` (the Iai-Callgrind specific approximation of callgrind toggles) in addition to the default entry point to include the interesting ones in the measurements.
+Like in callgrind, each thread/subprocess in DHAT is treated as a separate unit and thus requires `frames` (the Gungraun specific approximation of callgrind toggles) in addition to the default entry point to include the interesting ones in the measurements.

 By example.
 Suppose there's a function in the `benchmark_tests` library